aordano/cv/README.md

 # CV / Resumé

 Hi!
 This is my resumé.
-It is written on and based off Xavier Danaux's [Modern CV Template](https://www.latextemplates.com/template/moderncv-cv-and-cover-letter).
+It is written on $\LaTeX$ and based off Xavier Danaux's [Modern CV Template](https://www.latextemplates.com/template/moderncv-cv-and-cover-letter).

 The graphics are made in Adobe Illustrator and imported natively into the TeX file.